joshbegley/nyt-latest/README.md

 `Wolves boss Gary O’Neil says he is ready to let results determine his future and insists he has “zero concerns” about the possibility of the sack.`\
 https://nytimes.com/athletic/5965843/2024/12/03/wolves-oneil-future-sack/

-**South Korean Leader Declares Martial Law, Saying Opponents Imperil Democracy**\
+**Here are the latest developments in South Korea.**\
-`President Yoon Suk Yeol evoked a threat posed by ‘anti-state’ forces and criticized attempts to impeach him.`\
+`President Yoon Suk Yeol claimed ‘anti-state’ forces were at work, and he criticized attempts to impeach him.`\
 https://nytimes.com/live/2024/12/03/world/south-korea-martial-law/south-korea-martial-law-yoon

 **The Okinawan Tried-and-Tested Recipe for Longevity**\